Kperis/LibrarySystem/README.md

   -Borrow_Requests.py -> creates random borrow and requests for presentation

-6)Finally cd into database_frontend and run "npm install react-router-dom@6"
+6)Finally cd into database_frontend and run "npm install" to install react dependencies.
 7) In order to start the app:
   -Inside /LIBRARY_DATABASE run command 'flask --debug run --with-threads'.
 This will fire up the server/backend -Then cd into /database_frontend and run command 'npm start'